SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Blood alcohol level results may be given in different ways, including percentage of blood alcohol content (BAC).
 Typical results are below.

 The timing of this test can affect the accuracy of the results.
-A blood alcohol test is only accurate within 6–12 hours after your last drink.
-If you have questions or concerns about your results, you may want to talk to a health care provider and/or a lawyer.
+A blood alcohol test is only accurate within 6-12 hours after your last drink.
+Other factors can also affect your BAC, including:

 Learn more about laboratory tests, reference ranges, and understanding results.